 In the first instance please discuss your complaint with the member of staff concerned.
 Where the matter cannot be solved at this stage, please ask to speak to one of our reception supervisors who will try to resolve the issue and offer you further advice on the complaints procedure.
-Depending on the issue, the reception supervisor may then pass your details to Jill Macneil (Reception/admin Manager) or Luan Stewart (Practice Manager) who will contact you to discuss your complaint.
+Depending on the issue, the reception supervisor may then pass your details to Alison Morden (Reception Manager) or Alahna Canning (Admin Manager) who will contact you to discuss your complaint.

 If your complaint still cannot be resolved at this stage and you wish to make a formal complaint, please let us know as soon as possible, ideally within a matter of days.
 This will enable the practice to get a clear picture of the circumstances surrounding the complaint.

 If it is not possible to raise your complaint immediately, please let us have details of your complaint within the following timescales:

 - Within 12 months of the incident that caused the problem

 - Within 12 months of when the complaint comes to your notice

 The practice will acknowledge your complaint with three working days.
 The practice may arrange a meeting with you to discuss the complaint, to agree with you how the complaint is going to be investigated and the timescale for this to be completed.
 When the practice looks into your complaint it aims to:

 - Ascertain the full circumstances of the complaint.